randy554/Frontend-data-21-22/README.md

  #### [Live demo](https://randy554.github.io/Frontend-data-21-22/)

 This website allows u to see the number of corona-related articles that have been published by media outlets in recent times.
 The data is shown through a proportional area chart.
+Some features:

 * Hover over the circles to see the number of published articles
 * Filter on local/foreign publishers